 Your architect or designer will be able to work up a floorplan which works for you, while also factoring in privacy and practicality.

+Being all on one levels makes it important to break up the façade of a bungalow.
 Using several cladding materials instead of just one can provide interest and help break up the building.
 Highlighting gables and projecting elements with contrasting materials also works well.

 In terms of elevation it is possible to add interest with elements such as a porch, which could be clad in one material, while the rest of the home is wrapped in another material.